 In determining whether an applicant is disabled, the Medicaid program uses the same standards used by the Social Security Administration to determine eligibility for SSI and SSDI.
 The New York State Dep’t of Health Medicaid Disability Manual describes the five-step “sequential evaluation” process.
 The State has expressly acknowledged that various steps of this process must be slightly modified for people over age 65, and especially those over age 72, pursuant to Social Security Administration Ruling SSR 03-3p, Evaluation of Disability and Blindness in Initial Claims for Individuals Aged 65 or Older [hereinafter SSR 03-3p].

 Is the allegedly disabled individual working, that is performing “substantial gainful activity” [SGA] as defined in Social Security regulations?
-If the individual is not earning an average of $980/month, she is not performing SGA.
+If the individual's gross earnings do not average $1180/month (2018 amount - check for updates here), she is not performing SGA.
 Continue to the next step.

 Does the individual have any severe medically determinable impairment?
 If so, continue to the next step.
 On this factor, SSR 03-3p is helpful.
 It provides that "If an individual aged 72 or older has a medically determinable impairment, that impairment will be considered to be 'severe.'”
 Moreover, the ruling requires consideration of any impairments the individual has, including those that are often found in older individuals.